 Don’t expect too much for salaries or facilities

-In the beginning phase, the amount of revenue startups businesses receive might still be lower than the cost.
+In the beginning phase, the amount of revenue startup businesses receive might still be lower than the cost.
 That is why the company can’t give their employees a high salary with good benefits.
 But if you are committed to grow together with the company and give a big contribution to business growth, you will get better benefits in the future.

 These are some perspectives and tips about working in startups.
 Hopefully, it will be useful for you if you’re still wondering about whether to choose startups or a big company to start your career with.